cgabriel5/nodecliac/README.md

 > Setup nodecliac.

 - `--force`: (**required** _if nodecliac is already setup)_: Overwrites old nodecliac setup and installs anew.
-- `--rcfilepath`: By default `~/.bashrc` is used.
+- `--rcfile`: By default `~/.bashrc` is used.
 If another rcfile should be used provide its path.
 - **Note**: Setup appends `ncliac=~/.nodecliac/src/main/init.sh; [ -f "$ncliac" ] && . "$ncliac";` to rcfile.

 ###### Usage